piclas-framework/piclas/doc/userguide/070_unittest.md

 ### Generation of reference mesh data

-Some of the unit tests require parts of the mesh data structure to be able to call the funtions to be tested.
+Some of the unit tests require parts of the mesh data structure to be able to call the functions to be tested.
 For this purpose, a curved single element is created and all the mesh data stored as a binary file called ``UnittestElementData.bin``.
 This binary file can then be read during runtime by the unit test programs.

 To generate the curved single element mesh, run **HOPR** with the parameter file provided in the ``unitTest`` subdirectory of **PICLas**.
 To generate the binary file, run **PICLas** with the following command line argument and the parameter file